eric-fouillet/gochat/README.md

 Use `go get`, or clone the repository and install `gochatutil`, `gochatclient` and `gochatserver` separately with `go install`.

-both `gochatserver` and `gochatclient` accept host and port command line variables, for example: `gochaclient -host localhost -port 8081`.
+Both `gochatserver` and `gochatclient` accept host and port command line variables, for example: `gochaclient -host localhost -port 8081`.

 ## Dependencies